Power Spreadsheets focuses on Microsoft Excel.

 |Zoom||Returns or sets a value representing the percentage by which Excel scales the Excel worksheet for printing.|

-Therefore, let’s take a look at how you can use the PageSetup VBA object for purposes of improving the results obtained when saving an Excel file as PDF with the ExportAsFixedFormat method.
+Let's take a look at how you can use the PageSetup VBA object to improve the results obtained when saving an Excel file as PDF with the ExportAsFixedFormat method.

 How To Save An Excel File As PDF Using VBA: Code Example #3